derekfrye/sql-middleware/docs/README.md

 ### Parameterized Queries

 Consistent api for running parametrized queries.
 Includes a data structure for queries and parameters that works regardless of db backend.
-(Notice query difference in `?1` (SQLite) vs. `$1` (Postgres example).)
+(Notice param difference between SQLite `?1` and Postgres `$1`.)

 <table>
 <tr>